 For pupils, the practical experience of transition is supported by internal “moving up” days and staff handovers, with additional transition input for specific groups of children where needed.
 That tends to suit children who find change unsettling, because the process is planned rather than left to chance.

-Reception entry for September 2026 follows Hertfordshire’s coordinated timetable.
-The online application system opened on 03 November 2025, and the deadline to apply was 15 January 2026.
-Late reasons could be submitted up to 02 February 2026 for an application to be treated as on time, with national allocation day on 16 April 2026.
+Reception entry for September 2027 follows Hertfordshire's coordinated timetable.
+The online application system opens on 2 November 2026, and the deadline to apply is 15 January 2027.
+National allocation day is 16 April 2027, with an acceptance deadline of 23 April 2027.

 The demand picture is competitive based on the most recent published application cycle.
 With 111 applications and 57 offers for the Reception route, there are close to two applicants per place.
 In practical terms, that means families should treat this as a first-preference option only if they are comfortable with the possibility of being allocated elsewhere and using continuing interest or appeal routes if necessary.
 Using the FindMySchool Map Search to check your home-to-school distance can still be helpful, because distance becomes decisive within oversubscription categories when numbers are tight, even though cut-offs can move year to year.

 Nursery admissions are separate from Reception.
-The school states that Nursery applications for September 2026 opened on 01 September 2025 (for children born between 01 September 2022 and 31 August 2023).
 Attendance in Nursery does not guarantee a Reception place, so families should plan to submit the main Reception application on time even if their child already attends the Nursery class.

 The day-to-day routines give a useful window into supervision and safeguarding culture.
 There are clear expectations around collection, named authorised adults, and escalation if a child is not collected promptly, which is a practical indicator of a school that takes safety systems seriously rather than relying on informal arrangements.